 In the last 12 months, more than seven in 10 consumers have had a negative experience because of incorrect local business information found online.

-One of the best local SEO tips we can give you to avoid this potentially damaging hit to your reputation is to invest time and resources in keeping information up-to-date.
+One of the best local search marketing tips we can give you to avoid this potentially damaging hit to your reputation is to invest time and resources in keeping information up-to-date.

 Example 1: opening hours

-You can easily communicate this to local consumers by logging in to your Google My Business listing and editing the ‘opening hours’ section of your profile.
+You can easily communicate this to local consumers by logging in to your Google Business Profile (GBP) listing and editing the ‘opening hours’ section of your profile.